apache/calcite/site/_docs/adapter.md

 Enumerable convention is less efficient than, say, a distributed engine running over column-oriented data files, but it can implement all core relational operators and all built-in SQL functions and operators.
-If a data source cannot an implement a relational operator, enumerable convention is a fall-back.
+If a data source cannot implement a relational operator, enumerable convention is a fall-back.

 ### Statistics and cost